-All students exhibiting projects in the Fort Atkinson Science Fair will receive a participation certificate and a ribbon designating their level of accomplishment.
+All students exhibiting projects in the Fort Atkinson Science Fair will receive a participation certificate and a ribbon designating their level of accomplishment (Award of Excellence, Honorable Mention, or Participant).
 These awards will be attached to the exhibits after the judging has taken place.
 Thus, the names of the students will be on the exhibits for the public viewing.

 One science fair medal will be awarded for each project judged to be 1st, 2nd, and 3rd place winners in each division regardless of individual or group participation.
 Winners in the above categories will also receive cash awards in the following amounts: 1st place $50, 2nd place $30 and 3rd place $10.
 Team members will need to split the cash award among the members.
 All fair participants will receive a Science Fair t-shirt.